• Skip to primary navigation

 The cocktail’s somewhat debated origin story links Peru to the U.S., so this recipe is a testament to our international connection.
 Most accounts credit the drink’s creation to American bartender Victor Vaughen Morris, who opened the Morris Bar in Peru’s capital city, Lima, in 1916.
 Morris envisioned it as a local spin on the whiskey sour, which had been wildly popular in America since the 1860s.
 His version did not contain egg white, which has now become a standard element of the cocktail.
 That addition came in the 1920s, credited to his Peruvian apprentice bartender, Mario Bruiget.

-You’ll love the frothy texture that egg white adds to this light, refreshing cocktail.
+I love the frothy texture that egg white adds to this light, refreshing cocktail.
 It brings in a creaminess that softens the bright citrus notes of the lime juice and the spirit-forward character of the pisco.
-And don’t skip the Angostura bitters!
+And don’t skip the Angostura bitters in my recipe!
 Those deep orange-colored dots not only brighten the drink’s appearance—they layer in complex hints of cinnamon, allspice, and cloves for an aromatic lift that balances the entire flavor profile.

 Celebrate any occasion with a pisco sour, but it’s especially fitting on the first Saturday in February, which is National Pisco Sour Day in Peru!